-NOTE The computer battery may not be accessible by the user.
+NOTE The computer's battery is not accessible by the user.

 Before using the battery to power the computer, you must charge the battery.

 To charge the battery, leave the computer plugged into an AC power source with the computer turned off until the battery light glows white.
 After that, the battery will be completely charged and ready to power the computer.